danacton/appengine-endpoints-modules-lnkr/README.md

 The application is a real-world example aimed at developers wishing to start using Google App Engine or see samples of Google App Engine concepts.
 There is a running instance at [lnkr.co.za](http://lnkr.co.za).
 To use this source code, download it, modify it (as you wish) and deploy to your own Google App Engine instance.

 ## Project Setup, Installation, and Configuration
-All information about Google App Engine projects, e.g. building and running applications, is available online on the Google App Engine developer site: [developers.google.com/appengine](https://developers.google.com/appengine).
+All information about Google App Engine projects, e.g. building and running applications, is available online on the Google App Engine developer site: [developers.google.com/appengine](https://cloud.google.com/appengine/docs/).
 Here, we'll use APPENGINE_SDK_DIR to indicate the directory in which your App Engine SDK is installed (i.e. the path to the App Engine SDK utilities).

 ### Getting started
 #### Preparing your environment
-* Install the Google App Engine SDK for Python, downloadable from [developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_Python)
+* Install the Google Cloud and Google App Engine SDK for Python.
+Details [here](https://cloud.google.com/appengine/docs/standard/python/download)
 * *(OPTIONAL)* Since the source code for the project is available on Github, you might find it easier to use this source code using Git.
 To install Git, follow the instructions at [git-scm.org](http://git-scm.org).
 * *(OPTIONAL)* If you want to learn SASS (this project uses SASS), install it using the instructions at [sass-lang.com](http://sass-lang.com).
 * *(OPTIONAL)* This application uses a custom minified version of the Google Closure Library.
 If you want to learn and use Google Closure library, download and install the Google Closure Library from [code.google.com/p/closure-library/](https://code.google.com/p/closure-library/) and the Google Closure Compiler from [code.google.com/p/closure-compiler/](https://code.google.com/p/closure-compiler/)